× Search

 Use the map to find out the locations of MEPs in the UK and to find out more information on exchanging material.
 You may have surplus stock from a recently finished project, or are looking for second hand upcycled furniture; these are some examples of how you might use MEPs.

-If you are aware of any MEPs that are should be added or deleted from the map, or information that should be revised, please complete this form.
+If you are aware of any MEPs that should be added or deleted from the map, or information that should be revised, please complete this form.

 A Practical Guide to Reducing Project Lifestyle Waste